undeadway/mircore/documents/en/manual.md

 ```

 ## 2.1.1. index.js
-`index.js` is the entery file of the project.
+`index.js` is the entry of the project.
 Import `mircore` at here, the server will been start.
 ```
 const server = require("mircore");